 - Sprains: Sprains occur when a ligament is stretched or torn, often happening in the knee, ankle, or wrist.
 This injury is usually caused by a sudden twist or fall.

 - Strains: A strain happens when a muscle or tendon is overstretched or torn.
-This type of injury often affects the lower back, hamstrings, or quadriceps.
+This type of injury often affects the rid of back pain, hamstrings, or quadriceps.

 - Contusions (Bruises): A contusion occurs when a direct blow to the soft tissue causes bleeding under the skin, leading to a bruise.